Logan Senior High School

 CEEB Code 450-170 • www.loganschools.org

-The Logan High School academic program is organized on a semester course schedule and awards grades every quarter.
-Students have 7 classes per semester with 50-minute class periods and can earn 7.0 credits per school year.
-Graduating seniors are required to have a total of 24 credits, including the following core requirements: English (4 credits), Math (3 credits), Science (3 credits), Social Studies (3 credits), World Languages (1 credit), Fine Arts (1.5 credits), Healthy Lifestyles/Health (2 credits), Career Technical Education (1 credit), Educational Technology (.5 credit), and General Financial Literacy (.5 credit).
-Logan High graduation requirements exceed the State Board of Education minimum requirements.
-Logan High School is fully accredited by The Northwest Accreditation Commission.
+The Logan High School academic program has a semester course schedule and awards grades every quarter.
+In August 2017, the school transitioned to an A/B block schedule with eight classes per semester (86 minutes per class), so they can earn 8.0 credits per school year (in previous years they could only earn 7.0, on a traditional seven-period semester schedule).
+The Class of 2019 are required to have a total of 24 credits, including these core requirements: English (4 credits), Math (3 credits), Science (3 credits), Social Studies (3 credits), World Languages (1 credit), Fine Arts (1.5 credits), Healthy Lifestyles/Health (2 credits), Career Technical Education (1 credit), Educational Technology (.5 credit), and General Financial Literacy (.5 credit).
+Logan High graduation requirements exceed the Utah State Board of Education minimum requirements.
+Logan High School is fully accredited by AdvancEd.
+There is no weighting of grades, ranks, or GPAs.

-Many LHS students participate in the National Merit Scholarship Program, and Logan High averages six semifinalists each year.
-Using the ACT as the primary college admissions test, Logan City School District has committed our students to test preparation.
-Students are mandated to take the ACT Explore test in the 8th grade, the ACT PLAN test in the 10th grade, and the ACT in the 11th grade.
+Many LHS students participate in the National Merit Scholarship Program, and Logan High has averaged five semifinalists each year in the past decade.
+Using the ACT Test as the primary college admissions test and having every junior take the test, Logan City School District has committed our students to test preparation as one component of accomplishing the goal of College and Career Readiness for each student.
+The average ACT score for the school was 19.9 in 2017.